ghibilines/brnfck/README.md

 # brnfck
 A small brainfuck interpreter/editor

-editor+interpreter.c is dependent on lib.h and in beta

 brnfck43.c and functions4.h form the alpha version, and interprets brnfck4, but is backwards compatible with brnfck3 and regular brainfuck

 ############################################################################################